hackforla/internship/.github/ISSUE_TEMPLATE/linkedin-setup-checklist.md

 - [ ] Posts

 #### Experience
-- [ ] Make a copy of the "Hack for LA resume content tool"
+- [ ] Make a copy of the "Hack for LA resume content too with Activity Log"
   - [ ]  Add a link for the copy here so that we can help you (set to anyone can view):
+  - [ ] Fill out Activity Log

 #### Education
 - [ ] List of schools attended and any relevant classes or clubs or honors